idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

    The form of the solution is arbitrary, but certain characteristics are desirable.
 Mainly, a solution should be selected that cannot be exactly represented by the [!ac](FEM) shape function or the numerical integration scheme, for spatial and temporal convergence studies, respectively.
-   Without these characteristic the assumed solution can be solved exactly, thus there will not be error and the solution cannot converge to the solution.
+   Without these characteristic the assumed solution could possibly be solved exactly, thus there will not be error and the solution cannot converge to the solution.

 2. Apply the assumed solution to the [!ac](PDE) to compute a residual function.
 For example, consider